From the The GLM Podcast, Aug 23, 2023:

 2. Joseph is a prophet

-3. LDS church is the one true church
+3. The Church of Jesus Christ of Latter Day Saints is the one true church

 A testimony is often presented with great emotional tenacity.